alphagov/transition-config/README.md

 Required:

+* `organisation_content_id` - the content_id from Whitehall for the organisation which owns the site.
 * `whitehall_slug` — the slug used in Whitehall for the organisation which owns the site.
 Used for branding in Bouncer and access control in Transition.
 * `site` — friendly name for the site
 * `host` — primary hostname for site